 Manage Your Reputation

 Today, content is the face of your company to the world.
 For many, it is also the center of your reputation.
-Reputations are hard to build and easy to tear down. step back, refocus, and think about the customer.
+Reputations are hard to build and easy to tear down.

 Test, Test, Test